-All participants must 18 or older and be of average fitness.
+All participants must be 18 or older (or accompanied by an adult) and be of average fitness.
 We will be walking over uneven surfaces and climbing up and down hills and stairs, sometimes for extended periods of time.
-Temperatures will be hot: vary from the 60 to 95 degrees Fahrenheit.
+Temperatures will be hot: varying from 60 to 100 degrees Fahrenheit.
 Some locations may not be handicap accessible.
 Any concerns about health conditions need to be raised upon registration.

 Fees and Payment

 (Please note: This amount covers the trip costs to Euphrates per participant.
 We welcome donations on top of this amount, which can be made here or by check and are considered tax-deductible.)